CS8803: Security, Privacy, & Democracy

 5. Paper Draft #1

 Groups must submit a document representing a draft of their final project.
-It is acceptable for this document to be incomplete, but must at least cover related works, background, and methodology.
+It is acceptable for this document to be incomplete, but it must at least cover related works, background, and methodology.
 For sections that are incomplete, the document must explain the plan to complete these tasks for the final paper.

 Grade: 40% writing/style, 30% content, and 30% completion